Best bookshelf speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best standmount speakers you can buy in 2023.

 Big speakers might give you the meatiest sound, but not everyone has the space, budget or inclination for a set of floorstanders.
-Thankfully, a more compact set of bookshelf (or standmount) speakers can give you a pretty amazing listening experience, if you a) know which ones to get, and b) you have the right kit to drive them.
+Thankfully, a small set of speakers can give you a pretty amazing listening experience, too (and fit into most spaces).

 The KEF LS50 Meta don’t look any different from the LS50, and in many ways they aren’t.
 The company considered revising that beautifully made enclosure but concluded that little could be improved.